canyilmaz9/javapath/README.md

 9 Element Fibonacci Series: 0 1 1 2 3 5 8 13 21 34

+## GuessingNumberGame
+Make a "Number Guessing Game" in Java where we ask the user to guess a number that the program randomly chooses between 0-100.

 ## HarmonicMean
 Write a program that calculates the harmonic mean of the numbers in the series.
 Harmonic Mean formula: n (number of elements) / harmonic series of elements(1+1/2+1/3... +1/n)